PoieoDev/Messaging-Template/README.md

 # Messaging-Template
-This is a basic template for building a messaging system in Django/ReactJs
+This is a basic template for building a messaging system in Django/ReactJs This template is built on the foundation of the UserAccounts Template (https://github.com/PoieoDev/User-Accounts-Template)

 ## To run this template:
 Run the backend with the command: python manage.py runserver OR python3 manage.py runserver (will only work with python 3.0 and greater)